This post may contain eBay affiliate links. Please read our disclosure policy.

 One of the many notable rookie cards in this set, it features the iconic red, white, and blue border.
 The card’s design works particularly well with the Knick’s blue-and-orange jersey scheme.

 A massive Ewing jogs down the court, mouth agape.
 He lacks the bulk that he would carry later in his career, instead of showing zero signs of body fat in his #33 Knicks garb.

-Other touches on the card’s front are a blue-and-white nameplate and a small Fleer Premier crown logo in the upper righthand corner.
+Other touches on the card’s front include a blue-and-white nameplate and a small Fleer Premier crown logo in the upper righthand corner.

-There are hundreds of Gem Mint copies of this card available, but it’s an impressive card nonetheless.
+Hundreds of Gem Mint copies of this card are available, but it’s impressive.

-If you’re going to invest in sports cards, why not go big?
+If you invest in sports cards, why not go big?

 These cards range greatly in price, but they’ve all share a few common traits: nice design and a legendary big man to anchor the card’s value being among those commonalities.